rusefi/rusefi_documentation/Hardware/microrusefi/Hardware_microRusEfi_kit_instructions.md

 Depending on your crankshaft position sensor type you would need to populate either Hall or VR option.

-For Hall, you would need to REMOVE
+For Hall, you would need to REMOVE (TDB)

 All microRusEfi kits use [MRE F4 rusEfi firmware - DOWNLOAD LATEST BUNDLE HERE](https://rusefi.com/build_server/rusefi_bundle_mre-f4.zip)